 While this initially creates extra work for the brand, it also means that users can be converted into repeat customers more often.

-Chinese moms are very vocal about their product preferences and are very likely to share their experiences on social media.
+Chinese mums are very vocal about their product preferences and are very likely to share their experiences on social media.
 When they find a good product, 84.6% of mothers will recommend it to others.
 Similarly, when they encounter a bad product, 84.1% of mothers will complain, often posting it on their WeChat moments or in WeChat groups.

 Collaborations with mommy influencers can be an excellent way for brands to break through the noise.
 Here are 5 influencers who are making waves in the industry:

-Lemon T represents the ideal life of many millennial Chinese moms.
+Lemon T represents the ideal life of many millennial Chinese mums.
 She’s a young, slender fashion blogger with a handsome husband and a cute baby girl.
 Her social media content covers adult and child fashion, cosmetics, and baby products.
 She invites followers into her life, posting lots of adorable images of daily activities and family outings.

 Nana is mother of two and a top mommy blogger with over 3 million followers on Weibo.
 She graduated from China’s prestigious Tsinghua University with a design degree.
 Her eye for design is apparent with the selection of products found in her popular Taobao store selling children’s apparel and other baby products.